 The function keys 1 kHz and 1 MHz enable the selection of the square wave signal frequency available at the PROBE ADJ connector.

 41.3 Information

-This function key opens the item Utilities Information which offers information about the oscilloscope.
+This function key opens the item Utilities Information which offers information about the oscilloscope, as well as the available interface at the rear of the oscilloscope.

 41.4 USB Stick